rootmos/h/README.md

 to `write` to *already opened* file descriptors.
 (Note that in this setting `open` is forbidden, or more accurately not expressively allowed.)

-But even moderately interesting Lua application enjoys using `require`.
+But even moderately interesting Lua applications enjoy using `require`.
 So it's not unreasonable to allow Lua to `open` files.
 But then Alice changes her `fun.lua` game to include (obfuscated):
 ```lua